 Teletherapy makes counseling easier than ever before.
 But most people need to prepare a private space for therapy before getting started.
 You’ll be spending several minutes talking about very personal issues.

 Privacy in counseling can help you open up.
 You may have problems you’ve never spoken about before and talking about them can be difficult.
 Knowing you have a safe and private environment can make this process easier.

 Think of a spot in your home where you’re least likely to be interrupted.
 Can you close a door?
 Can you do your session when fewer people are home?
 If you can’t avoid interruptions, do what you can and tell your counselor when you are ready to get started.
 A white noise machine can make your conversation harder for others to hear.
 Free white noise apps and websites are also available.

 Thinking About Online Counseling?

 Online counseling is a flexible and effective way to get help for substance use disorders and mental health conditions.
 Technology makes therapy more convenient and accessible for many people.
 If you’re considering online counseling, you’ll get the most out of your sessions with a little preparation.
 Take just a few minutes to prepare your technology, space and self to make the most of your treatment.

-If you or a loved one struggles with addiction but find it difficult to attend counseling in person, The Recovery Village Telehealth app is an easy-to-use solution.
+If you or a loved one struggles with addiction but find it difficult to attend counseling in person, the Nobu teletherapy app is an easy-to-use solution.
 Licensed therapists are ready to help you through individual and group therapy in a secure online environment.
 Fill out the form to begin your journey to recovery.